Y00sh00/panfam-media/video-elements/elements/typewriter-title/README.md

-# Box with Label
+# Typewriter title
-The `box with label` will render a nice expanding box animation for a box that can be used to add separate graphics into.
-You would add the additional gfx in your video editor.
+The `typewrite-title` will render a title and sub title being typed out.

 ## Example
 ![example](assets/example.png)